 Indian food is also incredibly vegan-friendly.
-Many fantastic Indian dishes are legume-based, and most of them use coconut milk instead of dairy.
-Full of vegetables and spices!
-It’s a vegans dream.
-A huge array of dahls and curries, naans (watch out for butter) and pakoras.
-What’s not to love?
-Right?
+Many fantastic Indian dishes are legume-based, full of vegetables and spices, and use coconut milk instead of dairy.
+There is a huge array of dahls, curries, naans, and pakoras to choose from.
+Just watch out for ghee!

 Next time you’re struggling to find a vegan restaurant or vegan take-out, try finding your nearest Indian place.
-I can assure you they will have a vegan-friendly option!
+They will like have many vegan-friendly options!

 Heavenly Vegan Dals & Curries is a stunning book!
-Imagine having lots of beautifully photographed plant-based Indian recipes created by a passionate vegetarian Indian girl.
-Heaven!
-Currys and Dals are so easy to make and such a great way to incorporate veggies and legumes, so this book is kind-of priceless.
+There are lots of beautifully photographed plant-based Indian recipes created by passionate vegetarian Rahkee Yadav.
+Currys and dals are so easy to make and such a great way to incorporate veggies and legumes into your diet.